 Student Responsibilities for Academic Success:

-- First year students must connect and meet with first year advisor per First Year Seminar Requirements.
+- New students must connect and meet with first year/transfer advisor per Seminar Requirements.

 - Sophomore, Junior and Senior students should connect with a professional advisor of their choice in the Academic Advising Center at least once a semester.